 Whether you like it cold, hot, as the centerpiece of the recipe, or playing a supporting role to chicken or another meat, it’s almost certain that you eat dishes containing pasta at least a few times each month – or even weekly, if you’re a hardcore pasta lover.

 At BestReviews, we like delicious food as well.
 That’s why we decided to bring you this buying guide to all things pasta.
-If you’re ready to get cooking, check out our five recommendations in the matrix above.
+If you’re ready to get cooking, check out our five recommendations in the product list above.
 If you’d like to learn more about pasta in general, including the difference between all those different shapes and flours, read on.

 Just about every culture around the world incorporates some type of noodle into its dishes.
 The pasta we associate with spaghetti and macaroni is the Italian form of this versatile food.
 In fact, the word pasta means paste in Italian, referring to the paste-like texture of the dough before it’s cooked.